Raid at Cabanatuan: POW camp

 The imprisoned soldiers received two meals a day of steamed rice, occasionally accompanied by fruit, soup, or meat.
 To supplement their diet, prisoners were able to smuggle food and supplies hidden in their underwear into the camp during Japanese-approved trips to Cabanatuan.
 To prevent extra food, jewelry, diaries, and other valuables from being confiscated, items were hidden in clothing or latrines, or were buried before scheduled inspections.
 Prisoners collected food using a variety of methods including stealing, bribing guards, planting gardens, and killing animals which entered the camp such as mice, snakes, ducks, and stray dogs.
 The Filipino underground collected thousands of quinine tablets to smuggle into the camp to treat malaria, saving hundreds of lives.

 One group of Corregidor prisoners, before first entering the camp, had each hidden a piece of a radio under their clothing, to later be reassembled into a working device.
 When the Japanese had an American radio technician fix their radios, he stole parts.
-The prisoners thus had several radios to listen to newscasts on radio stations as far away as San Francisco, allowing the POWs to hear about the status of the war.
+The prisoners of war thus had several radios to listen to newscasts on radio stations as far away as San Francisco, allowing the POWs to hear about the status of the war.
 A smuggled camera was used to document the camp's living conditions.
-Prisoners also constructed weapons and smuggled ammunition into the camp for the possibility of securing a handgun.
+Prisoners of war also constructed weapons and smuggled ammunition into the camp for the possibility of securing a handgun.

 Multiple escape attempts were made throughout the history of the prison camp, but the majority ended in failure.
 In one attempt, four soldiers were recaptured by the Japanese.
 The guards forced all prisoners to watch as the four soldiers were beaten, forced to dig their own graves and then executed.
-Shortly thereafter, the guards put up signs declaring that if other escape attempts were made, ten prisoners would be executed for every escapee.
-Prisoners' living quarters were then divided into groups of ten, which motivated the POWs to keep a close eye on others to prevent them from making escape attempts.
+Shortly thereafter, the guards put up signs declaring that if other escape attempts were made, ten prisoners of war would be executed for every escapee.
+Prisoners of war's living quarters were then divided into groups of ten, which motivated the POWs to keep a close eye on others to prevent them from making escape attempts.